digidotcom/python-wvalib/docs/cli.rst

     eval "$(_WVA_COMPLETE=source wva)"

 This functionality uses the bash completion functionality from the Python Click library.
-The `Click Documenation <http://click.pocoo.org/3/bashcomplete/>`_ has additional details if you are running into performance issues or other problems.
+The `Click Documentation <http://click.pocoo.org/3/bashcomplete/>`_ has additional details if you are running into performance issues or other problems.